AdobeDocs/campaign-classic.en/help/delivery/using/creating-seed-addresses.md

 topic-tags: using-seed-addresses
 ---

-# Create seed addresses{#creating-seed-addresses}
+# Creating seed addresses{#creating-seed-addresses}

 Seed addresses are not managed via standard profiles and targets, but in a dedicated node of the Adobe Campaign hierarchy **[!UICONTROL Resources > Campaign management > Seed addresses]**.

 You can create sub-folders in order to organize the seed addresses.
 To do this, right-click the **[!UICONTROL Seed addresses]** node and select **[!UICONTROL Create a new 'Seed addresses' folder]**.
 Name the sub-folder and then press **[!UICONTROL Enter]** to validate.
 You can now create or copy seed addresses to this sub-folder.
-For more on this, refer to [Define addresses](#defining-addresses).
+For more on this, refer to [Defining addresses](#defining-addresses).

 Adobe Campaign also lets you create seed address templates which are imported into deliveries or campaigns and adapted based on the specific needs of the concerned deliveries and campaigns.
-Refer to [Create seed address templates](#creating-seed-address-templates).
+Refer to [Creating seed address templates](#creating-seed-address-templates).

-## Define addresses {#defining-addresses}
+## Defining addresses {#defining-addresses}

 To create seed addresses, follow the steps below: